Braving the Storm: Quantifying Disk-wide Ionized Outflows in the Large Magellanic Cloud with ULLYSES: Summary

 \section{Summary}

-Using 110 HST stellar sight lines from the ULLYSES \ulldr\ \citep{roman-duval21}, we detect prevalent slow-moving, ionized outflows ($|\vout|\sim20-60~\kms$) in \SiIV\ and \CIV\ across the disk of the LMC.
-This work is the first in a series from our HST archival program (\#HST-AR-16640, PI Zheng$^{\ref{footnote2}}$), in which we examine how the LMC's multiphase gas is impacted by the interplay between its star-forming activities and ram pressure from the MW's CGM.
+Using 110 stellar sight lines from the ULLYSES \ulldr\ \citep{roman-duval21}, we detect prevalent slow-moving, ionized outflows ($|\vout|\sim20-60~\kms$) in \SII, \SiIV\ and \CIV\ across the disk of the LMC.
+Our work provides direct comparison between spatially resolved outflows in a local galaxy (LMC) with aperture-averaged galactic outflows in star-bursting galaxies and simulation predictions. \textit{We demonstrate that there exists a universal scaling relation between outflow velocities and star formation rate surface densities, $|\vout|\propto\sigsfr^{0.23}$, over a wide range of star-forming conditions with $\sigsfr\sim10^{-4.5}-10^2~\msunyrkpc$}.
 We summarize the main analyses and findings as follows.

 We study the LMC neutral and ionized gas over $\vhelio=175-375~\kms$ in \HI, \SII, \SiIV, and \CIV.
 The velocity range is chosen to encompass the LMC gas in all directions while avoiding contamination from a foreground high-velocity cloud at $d_\odot<13.3$ kpc (Figure \ref{fig:lmc_sketch}).
 The ion lines are chosen for their relatively less saturated line profiles over the LMC's velocity range.
 We develop a continuum-fitting algorithm based on the concept of Gaussian Process regression, and select reliable ion spectra with minimal contamination from stellar absorption.
 Our algorithm results in 91/110 reliable LMC measurements in \SII, 44/110 in \SiIV, and 71/109 in \CIV\ (see Section \ref{sec:data_uv} and Figures \ref{fig:map_xy_proj}--\ref{fig:star_hist_sfr}).